evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/reference/expressions.rst

 .. method:: generator.close()

    Raises a :exc:`GeneratorExit` at the point where the generator function was paused.
-If the generator function then exits gracefully, is already closed, or raises :exc:`GeneratorExit` (by not catching the exception), close returns to its caller.
+If the generator function then raises :exc:`StopIteration` (by exiting normally, or due to already being closed) or :exc:`GeneratorExit` (by not catching the exception), close returns to its caller.
 If the generator yields a value, a :exc:`RuntimeError` is raised.
 If the generator raises any other exception, it is propagated to the caller.  :meth:`close` does nothing if the generator has already exited due to an exception or normal exit.

 .. index:: single: yield; examples